top of page

 Jahan Brian Ihsan is a writer and visual artist whose work explores the intersections of personal memory, cultural inheritance, and historical trauma.
 Raised in the American South, he developed an early sensitivity to the way history lingers beneath the surface of everyday life—the ghosts of the antebellum era haunting columned porches from Greenville, South Carolina to the cemeteries of Savannah, Georgia.
 In the charismatic churches of the Appalachians, where ecstatic snake handling still occurs, he witnessed how belief can blur into spectacle, and how the sacred often carries a shadow.

-Now based in Oregon, Ihsan channels these layered geographies into novels that walk the line between personal narrative and cultural haunting.
+Now based in the Pacific Northwest, Ihsan channels these layered geographies into novels that walk the line between personal narrative and cultural haunting.

 Jahan has an MA in Comparative Religion from Claremont School of Theology and a BA in English Literature and Writing from Marylhurst University.